zeek/zeek/scripts/base/bif/event.bif.zeek.rst

 :zeek:id:`event_queue_flush_point`: :zeek:type:`event`                      Marks a point in the event stream at which the event queue started flushing.
 :zeek:id:`file_gap`: :zeek:type:`event`                                     Indicates that a chunk of the file is missing.
 :zeek:id:`file_new`: :zeek:type:`event`                                     Indicates that an analysis of a new file has begun.
-:zeek:id:`file_opened`: :zeek:type:`event`                                  Generated each time Bro's script interpreter opens a file.
+:zeek:id:`file_opened`: :zeek:type:`event`                                  Generated each time Zeek's script interpreter opens a file.
 :zeek:id:`file_over_new_connection`: :zeek:type:`event`                     Indicates that a file has been seen being transferred over a connection
                                                                             different from the original.
 :zeek:id:`file_reassembly_overflow`: :zeek:type:`event`                     Indicates that the file had an overflow of the reassembly buffer.